orendain/DemeoMods/README.md

 - If Cána goes under half life she gains Frenzy (+1 damage until life goes over half)
 - Normal start cards plus Implode, Deflect, and a replenishable Feral Charge that costs 0 Action Points
 - Astral Barrier area coverage changed from 3x3 to 7x7
+- Enemies that hit you or Cána will become Astral Marked for 1 turn
-- Attacks heal you for 1 and critical hits heal you for 2 (if hurt)
+- All attacks on Astral Marked targets heal you for 1 (if hurt)
 - Critical hits replenish Feral Charge if you have more actions left
 - Critical hits on LAST action gain a Spellpower card and self-buff (+3 damage to Master's Call)